switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 40 GB of RAM, same as the Apache instance, and maximum numer of connections is set to **51** (mostly based on this recommendation_).

-Database server has its data and configuration stored on a shared GPFS volume like the Apache server.
+Database server has its data and configuration stored on a shared GPFS volume just like the Apache server.

 Open Ports: